 Depreciation is accounted for in respect of the road pavement by reference to the service potential assessed by condition surveys that are carried out over the whole network as part of a rolling programme that covers every section of road at least every five years.
 The Structures and Communications elements are depreciated using the straight line method applied to the re-valued replacement costs, and also inspected every five years to identify any other changes.
 Land is not depreciated.

 The indexation factors applied are:

-Road Pavement and Structures Baxter Index, published by the Department for Business, Innovation and Skills Communications Traffic Scotland provide new gross and calculated depreciated values each year Land Land indices produced by VOA
+Road Pavement Baxter Index, published by the and Structures Department for Business, Innovation and Skills gross and calculated depreciated values each year